Leonetta Cecchi Pieraccini: Art student

 She returned to Tuscany in 1902, aged 20, and enrolled at the Academy of Fine Arts in Florence, where she was taught painting by Giovanni Fattori and "decoration" by Augusto Bruchi.
 Fattori was a leading exponent of the innovative and influential (at that time) Macchiaioli movement in painting.
-Student contemporaries who became friends included Fillide Levasti, Tommaso Cascella Armando Spadini and is future wife, the beautiful Pasqualina Cervone.
+Student contemporaries who became friends included Fillide Levasti, Tommaso Cascella Armando Spadini and his future wife, the beautiful Pasqualina Cervone.
 It was also during this period that Leonetta Pieraccini first came across the man who later became her husband, Emilio Cecchi.
 Both were enthusiastic letter writers: thick files of their correspondence survive in accessible archives, to the delight of art history students and scholars of that period.
 During her first two years at the academy she won four silver medals.
-In 1904 she obtained a degree that entitled her to teach ornamental design in secondary schools.
-In 1905 she obtained a further degree in figure drawing and painting.
+In 1904, she obtained a degree that entitled her to teach ornamental design in secondary schools.
+In 1905, she obtained a further degree in figure drawing and painting.

 Early work

 In 1906, at the annual "Promotrice per le belle arti" exhibition at the academy, Leonetta Pieraccini exhibited for the first time.
 The work in question was a large self-portrait, showing the artist in an outdoor "walking dress", with a background of clouds and foliage.
-At this time she was fascinated by the classical romanticist approach of the artist Giovanni Costetti, a noted portraitist.
+At this time, she was fascinated by the classical romanticist approach of the artist Giovanni Costetti, a noted portraitist.
 That same year Ottaviano Pieraccini, her father, suffered a cerebral haemorrhage which left him immobilised.